 Sheila worked with Sally Rose as a part time Producer between 2012-2018.
 In 2019 Sally Rose decided to take a well-deserved break from producing and reflect on her next steps.
 Sheila and Sally first met in 2008 when Sally worked at BAC and she supported one of Sheila's projects.
 Sally remains a trusted advisor to Sheila.

 Lighting Designer Marty Langthorne

 Another regular collaborator is Lighting Designer Marty Langthorne who has worked with Sheila since 2004.
 He has created designs for shows at a range of venues, including the Southbank Centre, Sadlers Wells and Barbican Theatre as well as in multiple site specific and gallery contexts.
-With Sheila he has worked on Grafting & Budding, White Squall, Sugar Sugar White, Give Me Land Lots of Land, Nurse Knows Best, Covet Me Care For Me, Rat Rose Bird and Rambles with Nature.
+With Sheila he has worked on Grafting & Budding, White Squall, Sugar Sugar White, Give Me Land Lots of Land, Nurse Knows Best, Covet Me Care For Me, Rat Rose Bird, Rambles with Nature and Sulphur.